antolabarca/99-7-citric-liquid-antolabarca/README.md

 The units consist of *Wild*, *Boss* and *Player* subclasses of an abstract *Unit* class.
 Most methods are defined in the abstract class (including those for being attacked by another unit, defending and evading attacks) but the *Player* class has unique methods for setting atk, def and evd and for getting the player's name, and for getting and increasing the player's Norma level.

+It is asumed that an unit's HP cannot be less than 0 or more than their max HP.
+It is asumed that when defending against an attack, an unit will lose the minimum between 1 HP or the attack minus the unit's defense.
+It is asumed that when evading an attack, an unit will lose 0 HP if the evasion is successful, and the amount of the attack if it isn't.

+The attack method recieves the attacker (an unit) as argument, and returns an int value: the "amount" of the attack.
+Both defend and evade methods take this int value as argument, and modify the unit's HP accordingly.

 In the future, the combat needs to be implemented, as well as player interactions.
 Also, a method to decide if non player units will defend or evade an attack.
 A method for a player to win a combat is also necessary.
 This method should be able to increase the wins and stars of the winner, and decrease the stars for the loser.